jonathanglasmeyer/bachelor/thesis/src/Main.md

 ## Dimensions of speech recognition
 There are three dimensions which serve to classify different applications of speech recognition [@cmufaq, @marquard]:

 (1) **Dependent vs. independent**.
-Dependent recognition systems are developed to be used by one speaker, whereas independent systems are developed to be used by *any* speaker of a particular type, i.e North-American speakers. **Adaptive** systems lie between those poles, they are able to adapt to a particular speaker through training.
+Dependent recognition systems are developed to be used by one speaker, whereas independent systems are developed to be used by *any* speaker of a particular type, i.e North-American speakers. **Adaptive** systems lie between these poles, they are able to adapt to a particular speaker through training.

 (2) **Small vs. large vocabulary**.
 Small vocabularies contain only up to a few hundred words and might be modeled by an explicit grammar, whereas large vocabularies contain tens of thousands of words so as to be able to model general purpose spoken language over a variety of domains.

 (3) **Continuous vs. isolated speech**.
 Isolated speech consists of single words that are spoken with pauses in between them, whereas continuous speech consists of words that are spoken in a connected way.
 Continuous speech is significantly more difficult to recognize, as it is a) more difficult to find the start and end of words and b) the pronunciation of words changes in relation to their surrounding words.

-With those three dimensions we can for example classify the application areas command and control systems, dictation and lecture transcription [@marquard]:
+With these three dimensions we can for example classify the application areas command and control systems, dictation and lecture transcription [@marquard]:

 ```{.table type="pipe" aligns="LLLL" caption="Three application areas" header="yes"}
 Application,                Speaker,     Vocabulary, Duration